jbaker8935/switcheroo/design.md

 - Host builds that lack `EMBED` support load the binary from disk on demand and reuse the same deserialisation path, preserving functional parity across testing environments.
+- Host fallback loading probes candidate catalog paths from a static const list compiled into the binary so repeated asset lookups avoid reconstructing the string table on the stack.

 ## Asset Pipeline